reactome/gsa-frontend/gsa-frontend/projects/reactome-table/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.

+## Importing styles

+To import styles required for the table to work correctly, please use the following in one of your style files

 ## Code scaffolding

 Run `ng generate component component-name --project reactome-table` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project reactome-table`.